⭐️⭐️⭐️⭐️⭐️ Top rated on TripAdvisor

 → Stroll through the old town of Prizren

-Visit the city center, including Our Lady of Ljeviš Church (14th-century Serbian Orthodox church) and Sinan Pasha Mosque (17th Century mosque).
+Visit the city center, including Our Lady of Ljeviš Church (14th-century Serbian Orthodox church) and Sinan Pasha Mosque (17th-century mosque).

 → Enjoy free time in Prizren, Kosovo, before heading back to Skopje